DS252-StormCrafter/StormCrafters/docs/prd.md

 **Acceptance Criteria:**
 - Given the analytics dashboard, when I select a date range, then I must see usage stats for all routes.
-- Given the driver monitoring panel, when I select a driver, then I must see their recent activities (login history, trip records, seat updates, GPS sharing status).
+- Given the vehicle monitoring panel, when I select a vehicle, then I must see their recent activities (login history, trip records, seat updates, GPS sharing status).

 ---